Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [ ] OR(B3>15,B3<20)
 - [ ] AND(B3>15, B3<20)

 #### Q42.
-Which format setting does not change the background appearance of a cell?

-- [ ] Fill color
-- [x] Font Color
-- [ ] Pattern Style
-- [ ] Cell Style

-#### Q43.
 The charts below are based on the data in cells A3:G5.
 The chart on the right was created by copying the one on the left.
 Which ribbon button was clicked to change the layout of the chart on the right?

 ![Charts](images/002.png?raw=true)